iblech/lets-play-agda/Padova2025/ProvingBasics.lagda.md

 This feat is made possible by *dependent types*.
 Unlike familiar types like `ℕ` or `List ℕ` or `ℕ → ℕ` which are available in most statically typed programming languages, dependent types are types which depend on values.
-Perhaps the most well-known example of such a type is `Vector n X`, the type of length-`n` lists of elements of `X`, where `n` can be an unknown value determined only at runtime.
+Perhaps the most well-known example of such a type is `Vector X n`, the type of length-`n` lists of elements of `X`, where `n` can be an unknown value determined only at runtime.